OpsChasingDev/SavyUniversity/README.md

 Next objectives:
 - modify cleanup script to get rid of the vnet peer in Sandbox and also remove the orphaned bootdiagnostics files in blob storage
+- have the custom website apply to all servers in parallel
 - parameterize the VNET so other environments can be spun up to run simultaneously
 - consolidate functions in the constructor script